A Step Too Far: When ERP Crosses From Doable to Overwhelming

 Why This Happens

-In other words, it’s not about keeping anxiety low — it’s about finding the “therapeutic edge”: exposures that stretch you enough to bring up fear and trigger new learning, but not so far that you shut down or lose trust in the process.
-When that balance is missed, ERP can feel either too mild to create change or so intense that it feels unmanageable — and both can stall recovery.
+In other words, the aim isn’t to minimise anxiety, but to find the “therapeutic edge”: exposures that stretch you enough to promote new learning, but not so far that they feel unmanageable.
+When that balance is missed, ERP can become either too mild to create change or so intense that it undermines confidence and trust in the process.

 What Can Help